FormPlan/formplan.github.io/README.md

 # FormPlan

+A library of formally verified software for planning and model checking

 ## PDDL Plan Validator
 Formally verified validator for planning problems and solutions specified in PDDL (supporting the STRIPS planning fragment) [[github](https://github.com/mabdula/PDDL_STRIPS_Verified_Validator)]